Oregon Healthcare Administration Certificate Programs

 Check out our list of health administrative training programs in Oregon and contact the schools that fit your needs.

 After completing your certificate of Master of Science in healthcare management in Oregon, you may be ready to start testing your skills in the local job market.
 As you near graduation, you may want to start checking out job options and figuring out what local employers are looking for in applicants.
 Job options tend to differ, based on whether you earn a technical certificate or graduate certificate.

 Patient representatives play an important role in medical offices.
 They have daily direct contact with patients, either face-to-face, over the phone, or over email.
-They claim an average income of $34,840 per year (Bureau of Labor Statistics, 2017).
-Job openings for patient representatives may swell 17% between 2014 and 2024 (O*Net, 2017).
+They claim an average income of $39,650 per year.
+Job openings for patient representatives is projected to increase by 2% between 2018 and 2028.
 This could be an excellent way to get relevant experience in the medical industry if you are new to this field.

 Medical information technicians use a number of programs to manage and protect patient information.
-Their average salary is $42,130 per year (BLS, 2017).
-An 18% boost in job openings is expected by 2024 (O*Net, 2017).
+Their average salary is $54,200 per year.
+A 13% boost in job openings is expected between 2018 and 2028.

 Take the plunge now and start building your new career.